-The Santa Clara County Health Authority is an independent public agency that governs SCFHP.
+The Santa Clara County Health Authority is an independent public agency that governs Santa Clara Family Health Plan (SCFHP).
 Appointed by the County Board of Supervisors, the 10-member Governing Board seeks to improve access to quality healthcare, maintain and preserve a healthcare safety net for Santa Clara County, and ensure the fiscal integrity of SCFHP.
 The Governing Board has duties, powers, and responsibilities authorized under the Welfare and Institutions Code section 14087.38 and Ordinance NS-300.576.
 Complementary to the Governing Board is an array of committees, each of which are subject to the provisions of the Ralph M. Brown Act.
-The following represents a list of these advisory and standing committees that support the Governing Board along with a brief description of the role and responsibilities belonging to each.
+The following represents a list of these advisory and standing committees that support the Governing Board along with a brief description of the role and responsibilities for each.